Hamlin makes appearance on field at Super Bowl – KION546

 The Buffalo Bills safety made his third appearance in Phoenix during Super Bowl week, this time on the field at State Farm Stadium prior to Sunday’s game between the Kansas City Chiefs and Philadelphia Eagles.

-It’s another milestone in Hamlin’s recovery.
 It’s been a little more than a month since Hamlin went into cardiac arrest and needed to be resuscitated on the field in Cincinnati.
+Sunday’s appearance was another milestone in his remarkable recovery.

+“I’m allowing that to be in God’s hands,” Hamlin said in an interview with Fox’s Michael Strahan.
+“I’m just thankful he gave me a second chance.”

-“My entire life, I felt like God was using me to give others hope and now with a new set of circumstances, I can say he’s doing what he’s always done,” Hamlin said from the stage at the Phoenix Convention Center.
+“My entire life, I felt like God was using me to give others hope and now with a new set of circumstances, I can say he’s doing what he’s always done,” Hamlin said Thursday.
 “I have a long journey ahead, a journey full of unknowns and a journey full of milestones, but it’s a lot easier to face your fears when you know your purpose.”

 Hamlin collapsed on the field after a collision with Bengals wide receiver Tee Higgins on Jan.
 2. The sight of an elite-level athlete nearly dying on the field sent a shock across the NFL and the world.